Environment heterogeneity creates fast amplifiers of natural selection in graph-structured populations: Methods

 Note that the impact of the baseline selective advantage of mutants is encoded by the product $st$.
 We thus call $st$ the (effective) baseline fitness advantage.

-After each growth phase, a dilution (regulation) and migration phase takes place.
+After a growth phase, a dilution (regulation) and migration phase takes place.
 The number of mutants going from deme $i$ to deme $j$ is sampled from a binomial distribution with $N_i'$ trials, with $N_i'$ the size of the deme after growth, and a probability of success $m_{ij} x_i' K/N_i'$.
 Similarly for wild types, but with a probability of success $m_{ij} (1-x_i') K/N_i'$.
 Each deme $j$ thus receives on average $K \sum_{i=1}^D m_{ij}$ individuals, leading to a new bottleneck state.
 We assume that for all $j$, $\sum_{i=1}^D m_{ij}=1$, so that all demes have the same average bottleneck size $K$.
 For each pair of demes $(i,j)$, this phase corresponds to sampling approximately $K m_{ij}$ bacteria from the total $N_i'$ bacteria present in deme $i$, which contribute to the new bottleneck state of deme $j$.

-Growth and dilution-migration phases are iterated, and the dynamics of the population composition can be followed through the process.
-We perform exact stochastic simulations of this model, using binomial sampling.
+Growth and dilution-migration phases are iterated.
+Importantly, this serial dilution model with migrations is very close to a structured Wright-Fisher model~\cite{Lessard07,Burden18}.
+In fact, we showed in Ref.~\cite{Abbara__Frequent} that for $s\ll 1$, in the branching process approximation, results from structured Wright-Fisher models can be recovered from those of the serial dilution model by taking growth time $t=1$.
+As a consequence, all our results here hold for structured Wright-Fisher models.

 \paragraph{Branching process description.} The state of the population is described with a multi-type branching process, where each type corresponds to mutants in each deme~\cite{Abbara__Frequent}.
 The branching process description assumes that all mutant lineages are independent~\cite{harris_thetheory_1963}.
-It holds when mutants are in small numbers, e.g.\ at early phases starting from a single mutant, if deme sizes are large, $K\gg 1$.
+It holds when mutants are in small numbers and deme sizes are large, $K\gg 1$.
 For mutants with substantial selective advantage $st\gg 1/K$, extinction events happen when mutants are still rare~\cite{Desai07,Boenkost21}.
-Therefore, the branching process approach requires $K\gg 1$ and $st\gg 1/K$.
-Further assuming that all nonzero migration probabilities are of order unity, the binomial distributions used in sampling can be approximated by Poisson ones.
+Hence, the branching process approach holds when $K\gg 1$ and $st\gg 1/K$.

+In the branching process regime, assuming that all nonzero migration probabilities are of order unity, the binomial distributions used to model a dilution-migration phase (see above) can be approximated by Poisson ones.
 Under these conditions, starting from one mutant in deme $i$ at a bottleneck, the mutant extinction probability $p_i$ satisfies: